 If you feel called to share what came up for you while reading this post, let me know in the comments below.

-If you’re ready to settle down after having lived abroad for a while, you’re looking for that elusive feeling of home and belonging and you don’t want to figure out all by yourself, then check out my coaching services here.
-Let’s work together to untangle that knot of issues keeping you stuck so you can move forward with confidence instead.
+If you’re ready to settle down after having lived abroad for a while and you don’t want to figure out all by yourself or you just need a fresh perspective on your situation, then check out my coaching services here.

 Katherine is a retired world traveller and former serial expat of 15 years.
 Based on her professional and personal experience as well as PhD research, she now helps expats, travellers and location independents decide whether to stay or go, whether to move back home or where to settle down.